juji-io/docs/docs/concept.md

      ["Nice to meet you!"]))

 ```
-Line 5 starts an anonymous topic definition, for we are too lazy to come up a
+Line 5 starts an anonymous topic definition, for we are too lazy to come up with
-name so we use a `_` as the name, nor do we allow room for parameters.
+a name so we use a `_` as the name, nor do we allow room for parameters.
 The line
 ends with a trigger pattern.
 Basically, this pattern is matched if the word
 "hello" is contained in the user's response to our "Hello world!".